Thunder2103/Algorithms-Visualiser/README.md

 - Get the elements at low, high and (low + high) / 2
 - Place the element in an array and sort
 - The pivot is the middle value (element in index 1)

 ---
+### Selection Sort:
+---

+Algorithm Steps:

+1. Iterate through the array
+2. Set a variable called minIdx to the current index
+3. In a nested loop from the current index plus one to the end of the array
+4. Find the index of the smallest element and store it in minIdx
+5. Shift all elements between the current index and the smallest element index one place right
+6. Place the smallest element into the current index

+Time Complexity: O(n<sup>2</sup>)<br>
+Space Complexity: O(1)

+---
 ## Adding a new Search Algorithm